 Location: Located just next to the main John O’Groats parking lot and within walking distance to the ferry to the Orkney Islands and other boat excursions.

-Tips: You’ll likely want to pick up groceries and other self-catering necessities before getting to John O’Groats as you’ll find little here except for a couple of gift shops, an ice cream shop, small farm shop, and cafe.
+Tips: You’ll likely want to pick up any major groceries and other self-catering necessities before getting to John O’Groats as you’ll find little here except for a couple of gift shops, an ice cream shop, small farm shop, and a cafe.

 North Coast 500 Hotels: Dunnet to Durness